-Sister Sylvester x Maria Baranova
+Sister Sylvester with Maria Baranova

 Sister Sylvester regularly collaborate with the NYC based photographer Maria Baranova to create images and photographic narratives around particular performance works.
 Here are some of our recent projects: